Bikeman868/NPL/docs/LANGUAGE.md

 Newly created messages by default, are routed to the originator of the message that is currently in context, so it is uncommon to modify the route here.
 If processes emit messages with a custom route set by the process, this makes the process tightly coupled to the program structure, which makes it less flexible and less reusable.

-The `clone` reserved word makes a copy of the message in context, but modifies some of the fields.
+The `clone` reserved word makes a copy of the message in context, but can modify some of the fields and the message context.
 Inside the clone defintion, you can also use routing commands to alter the route of the clone.

 The `route` statement supports the following operations on the message route: